grafana/tanka/docs/known-issues.md

 # Known Errors

-Below is a list of common error messages and how to address them.
+Below is a list of common errors and how to address them.

 ### `Evaluating jsonnet: RUNTIME ERROR: Undefined external variable: __ksonnet/components`
 When migrating from `ksonnet`, this error might occur, because Tanka does not